-The whole transformer is mounted (partially in a groove) on the underside of the trolley, see Figure 17 and Figure 18.
-This is done in such a way that it can be removed while the trolley is on the handling gurney (a type of trolley or gantry) without unthreading the induction cable, thus easing the removal of the trolley away from the delay line area for maintenance or adjustment.
+The whole transformer is mounted (partially in a groove) on the underside of the trolley, see Figure 15 and Figure 16.
+This is done in such a way that it can be removed while the trolley is on the handling gurney without unthreading the induction cable, thus easing the removal of the trolley away from the delay line area for maintenance or adjustment.

-The transformer is held in a clamp at each end (see Figure 19) which also serves as the electrical connection to the brass tube forming the secondary winding.
+The transformer is held in a clamp at each end which also serves as the electrical connection to the brass tube forming the secondary winding.
 These clamps are electrically isolated from the trolley chassis.
-Two electrically isolated intermediate supports (see Figure 20) prevent undue droop or oscillation of the transformer tube.
+Two electrically isolated intermediate supports prevent undue droop or oscillation of the transformer tube.
 The size of the inductive cores is not well controlled and so suitable O-rings or grommets are used to remove any gap between the cores and the clamps.

-Figure 17: A side view of the inductive power transformer mounted to the underside of the carriage.
+Figure 15: A side view of the inductive power transformer mounted to the underside of the carriage.

-Figure 18: An end view of the transformer mounted to the underside of the carriage.
+Figure 16: An end view of the transformer mounted to the underside of the carriage.
 The clearance is sufficient to cope with bends in the pipe and discontinuities at the joins.

-Figure 19: End support and clamp of the inductive power transformer showing the electrical connection to the brass tube.
+Figure 17: End support and clamp of the inductive power transformer showing the electrical connection to the brass tube.

-Figure 20: An intermediate support for the inductive power transformer.
+Figure 18: An intermediate support for the inductive power transformer.